Paradigm4/extra-scidb-libs/README.md

 `load_library` command to the `try.sh` script in order for Travis to try to load the plugin once the `extra-scidb-libs` package is installed.

+Make sure to also add the new plugin to the list of tools included in the `README.md` file on the `master` and `gh-pages` branches.

 # Update Plug-in